 Families First Coronavirus Response Act (“FFCRA”)

 The Families First Coronavirus Response Act was signed into law on March 19, 2020 and requires The University of Alabama to provide employees with paid sick leave and expanded family and medical leave for specified reasons related to COVID-19.
 The FFCRA is effective April 1, 2020 through December 31, 2020 and any unused benefits will not be carried over to next year.
-Certain employee groups classified as “health care providers” may not be eligible for these paid leaves.

-I. Emergency Paid Sick Leave (“EPSL”)
+Emergency Paid Sick Leave (“EPSL”)

-- Leave for Self-Care Reasons: Two weeks (up to 80 hours) of paid sick leave at the employee’s regular rate of pay where the employee is unable to work or telework because the employee is 1) subject to a Federal, State, or local quarantine or isolation order, 2) advised to self-quarantined by a health care provider, and/or 3) experiencing COVID-19 symptoms and seeking a medical diagnosis; or
+I. Leave for Self-Care Reasons: Two weeks (up to 80 hours) of paid sick leave at the employee’s regular rate of pay where the employee is unable to work or telework because the employee is 1) subject to a Federal, State, or local quarantine or isolation order, 2) advised to self-quarantined by a health care provider, and/or 3) experiencing COVID-19 symptoms and seeking a medical diagnosis; or

-II.
 Expanded Family Medical Leave (“EFML”)

 FFCRA Required Documentation